johnbuluba/Yatcobot/docs/config.rst

 **enabled** if this plugin is enabled

 **keywords** If any of these keywords is found in the post, it will be filtered

+**users** Posts from these users will be filtered.
+Add here the screen names of users,  for example for user @User you insert User (without the @)